fathym/eac/docs/getting-started/npm-tailwind-react.md

 Typically this isn't how you'd would bring in TailwindCSS and React, but in the case of tinkering, you can.

-It's also pretty cool because you can use html in your markdown, allowing you to bring rich styling and capabilities into your static sites.
+It's also pretty cool because you can use html in your markdown, allowing you to bring rich styling and capabilities into your docs, blogs, and other static sites.

 ## Deployment artifacts with NPM packages